vookimedlo/antlr-swift-framework/README.md

 This repository provides ANTLR swift runtime.
 All are generated from the official ANTLR releases.

-The intention is to keep this independent code separated from the project that requires it and then to use it as a git submodule.
+The intention is to keep this independent code separated from the project that requires it and then to use it as a git submodule or include it as a Swift Package.

 ------------